Leif's Viking sisters

 I was looking on a Iceland web site and I found one of my sisters, Freydis.

-The last time I saw her was
+The last time I saw my other sister was

 when I was leaving on my Viking ship at night.
 She had pulled the ramp